In December 2022, Congress passed a whopper of a bill — the SECURE 2.0 Act — designed to make it easier to contribute to and access retirement funds.

 ● All catch up contributions made by individuals aged 50 and over must now be made to Roth accounts.

-SECURE Act 2.0 increases required minimum deductions to age 73
+SECURE Act 2.0 increases required minimum distributions to age 73

-Many types of retirement plans, like traditional IRAs and 401(k) plans, require a minimum annual deduction (known as required minimum deduction, or RMD) if you are age 72 or older.
+Many types of retirement plans, like traditional IRAs and 401(k) plans, require a minimum annual distribution (known as required minimum distribution, or RMD) if you are age 72 or older.
 Your RMD from these plans is considered taxable income.